 Marshall’s initiatives implement solutions to student learning challenges in K-12 education.
 Each initiative undergoes a rigorous four-step development process.

 We work with students, teachers, leaders, and parents across the country to define real challenges facing public education.

-After we define the problem, we generate effective solutions and provide the funding, expertise, infrastructure, and connections to test them in real life.
+In partnership, we generate novel solutions and provide processes, expertise, infrastructure, and connections to vet potential solutions.